 Have pen, will travel

 In 2015, I will work as a fellow at Stanford University's Bill Lane Center for the American West; with the Center’s support, I will research and write about women farmers and ranchers across this diverse region.
-I am also the staff writer at the Rural Community Assistance Corporation, where I cover rural poverty, the environment, and economic matters throughout the 13 states of the American West, including Alaska, Hawaii and on tribal lands.
+I am also the staff writer at the Rural Community Assistance Corporation, where I cover rural poverty and economies, the environment, and tribal issues throughout the 13 states of the American West, including Alaska and Hawaii.

-Meanwhile, I continue to travel near and far, ever in search of the next best tale from the road…in short: have pen, will travel.
+Meanwhile, I continue to travel regularly, near and far, ever in search of the next best tale from the road…in short: have pen, will travel.